nhsuk/nhsuk-frontend/docs/installation/installing-compiled.md

 2. Include resources

-    Copy the files into folders, such as `styles` and `scripts`, within your project.
+    Copy the files into folders, such as `css` and `js`, within your project.
     You must copy the entire `assets` folder to the root of your project.
     Then import the files into the `<head>` of your layout file using the `<link>` and `<script>` tags.